-My journey away from the Church Growth Movement: As a result of my inner struggle and frustration with a numbers-driven approach to ministry, I began considering other ways of approaching missions and evangelism.
+As a result of my inner struggle and frustration with a numbers-driven approach to ministry, I began considering other ways of approaching missions and evangelism.
 After nearly a year of prayer, study, and consultation with other pastors, I resigned my pastorate and set out to do ministry differently.
 Although several fellow pastors believed that I was crazy for leaving a great church that was experiencing tremendous growth, I believed that I needed to start over.
 In retrospect, I recognize the younger me was both idealistic and very naive!
 Shortly thereafter I decided the best way to break free from my misplaced definition of success was planting new churches that were focused on the equipping believers to engage their communities with the gospel.
 It didn’t take long before the desire to reach and break numerical barriers once again became the goal of ministry.
 Church planting did not provide an escape from the church growth mindset.
 In many ways, it was worse.
 I had adopted an approach to ministry that measured my legitimacy as a minister of Christ and preacher of the gospel by arbitrary statistics.
-(More on the blessings and challenges of church planting in future posts.)

 [Note: My criticisms of the Church Growth Movement are not directed toward any institution, author, or pastor.
 My representations of the movement should not be interpreted as an indictment against the godly pastors and professors who taught church growth principles.
 My analysis is based on my own interpretation of the Church Growth Movement and should not be construed as a criticism of other Christian leaders.
 My story is a reflection of my own journey out of unrealistic and unhealthy expectations of doing what only God can do–grow a church–to a balanced approach to ministry that places the missional emphasis on equipping believers to be individually and corporately involved in community engagement.]